poojanajani-strique/sheets/README.md

 ## 👾 Showcase

-Embed Univer in AI products as a data presentation tool.
+Embed Strique in AI products as a data presentation tool.

 [![][examples-preview-capalyze]][examples-link-capalyze]

-You can find all the examples in the [Univer Examples](https://docs.univer.ai/showcase).
+You can find all the examples in the [Strique Examples](https://docs.univer.ai/showcase).

 | **📊 Spreadsheets** | **📊 Multi-instance** | **📊 Uniscript** |
 | :---: | :---: | :---: |